-There are only minor shifts in contrast, and only when looking at the screen off-axis.
+There are only tiny changes in contrast, and only while looking at the screen off-axis.

 Moving on, the MSI MAG272QR supports wide color gamut with 95.6% DCI-P3 coverage (123.7% sRGB) specified.

-For instance, it can make YouTube’s red logo appear slightly neon-pink which some users don’t mind, some despise it, and some even prefer it.
+For instance, it can make YouTube’s red logo seem slightly neon-pink, which some users don’t mind, some despise, and some even prefer.

 Unfortunately, the MSI MAG272QR monitor doesn’t have an sRGB emulation mode that would restrict the color output to ~100% sRGB for a more accurate representation of sRGB content.

 Because VA panels aren’t used for color-critical work anyway, this isn’t a particularly big issue.
-However, if you prefer accurate colors for sRGB content, you will need to manually calibrate the monitor.
+However, if you prefer accurate colors for sRGB content, you will need to calibrate the monitor manually.